 Complete your degree.
 Change your world.

-- Currently, you can submit unofficial transcripts as a placeholder in your application until official ones are received in our office.
+- You can submit unofficial transcripts as a placeholder in your application until official ones are received in our office.

-- You can send your official transcripts electronically or by mail.
+- Send your official transcripts electronically or by mail.

 - If you have elected to receive pass/fail grades on your collegiate transcripts, we will award transfer credit for passing courses.